CaiCharley/videoOCR/README.md

 by frame basis and generates a csv file with the OCR strings and their confidence scores.

 This was forked from [this repository](https://github.com/torbjornbp/video-ocr2srt) and simplified to read video frames at a set interval and output the OCR strings to a csv file without requiring EAST.
+Converted to using EasyOCR.

 Currently optimized to read numerals, such as to record readings from a meter over time.